orientechnologies/orientdb-elasticsearch/README.md

 ### 2. Copy libraries under OrientDB's `lib` directory.

-- Copy the generated `orientdb-elasticsearch-*.jar` file is under the target directory into OrientDB lib directory
+Copy the generated `orientdb-elasticsearch-*-dist.jar` file is under the target directory into OrientDB lib directory.

-- Download Elastic Seatch 2.3.3 (or major) and copy all the libraries under lib directory into OrientDB lib directory
+### 3. Remove all the lucene*.jar

+Remove all the lucene*.jar from OrientDB's `lib` directory.
+This is because Elastic Search comes with own version of Lucene.

-### 3. Register the OrientDB Elastic Search plugin
+### 4. Register the OrientDB Elastic Search plugin

 In OrientDB's `config/orientdb-config.xml` file under the `handlers` (Handler is a plugin) tag, add this XML snippet: